 Articles of Incorporation

-By incorporating a business, you turn your sole proprietorship or partnership into a company that is formally recognized by your state of incorporation.
-These articles are legal documents that define the type of entity you will operate your business under.
+By incorporating a business, you turn your sole proprietorship or partnership into a company formally recognized by your state of incorporation.
+These articles are legal documents that define how your business operates.
 By incorporating, the company’s owners create a separate legal entity to do business.
-This entity — or limited liability company (LLC) — changes the way business is seen legally.
+This entity — or limited liability company (LLC) — changes how business is seen legally.
 It also typically carries more credibility with prospective customers, vendors, and even employees.

 Business planning strategies may include: